Boeing posts more red ink, yet leaders see progress toward recovery

 “We’re making important strides and steadily improving performance,” Calhoun told employees.
 “Your resilience and hard work are building momentum, and we’re well on our way to restoring the operational strength we expect of ourselves at Boeing.”

+Rob Stallard, a financial analyst with Vertical Research Partners in a note to investors after the results posted said he’s “not entirely comfortable” with Boeing showcasing the strong cash flow and ignoring yet another quarterly loss.

+He wrote that cash flow will be strong as Boeing clears its “bloated inventory” of parked planes built much earlier but only now being delivered.
+Yet brushing off the loss won’t sit well with investors, he said.

-However, the fourth-quarter loss, added to enormous losses of $1.2 billion in the first quarter and $3.3 billion in the third, sealed another money-losing year in 2022, Boeing’s fourth straight year of annual losses.
+Added to enormous losses of $1.2 billion in the first quarter and $3.3 billion in the third, the fourth quarter sealed another money-losing year in 2022, Boeing’s fourth straight year of annual losses.

 The total loss for 2022 came in at $5.1 billion, a bigger loss than the $4.3 billion in 2021.